goroda/Compressed-Continuous-Computation/README.md

 python setup.py install
 ```

-If you have an old version installed and would like to upgrade the following command is effective at removing all old code
+If you have an old version installed and would like to upgrade the following command is effective at removing all old code and reinstalling

 ``` shell
 pip install --upgrade --force-reinstall c3py